Social Distancing and Employee Safety in an Industrial Facility

-Manufacturers around the globe are universally facing the same challenges of a new reality because of Covid-19.
-Not only are they challenged to maintain some sort of regular operations to meet consumer demand, but they are faced with employee health and safety issues never experienced before.
-Where do you go from here and what solutions are available to address the need for social distancing in a manufacturing environment?
+Manufacturers and all business around the globe continue to face the challenges brought about by the Covid-19 pandemic.
+Not only are they challenged to maintain regular operations to meet consumer demand, but they continue to face employee health and safety concerns and issues.
+We want to share several solutions that are available to help address the need for social distancing and separation in an industrial environment.

-Large portions of existing logistics and manufacturing facilities now need to be reimagined.
-According to a recent survey by the National Association of Manufacturers, 53% of manufacturers anticipate a change in operations due to Covid-19.
-Companies need to pay particular attention to the material transfer zone and provide for greater separation and segmentation as well as enhanced hygiene and cleanliness requirements.
+Large portions of existing logistics and manufacturing facilities have undergone change in the last year in response to Covid-19 mandates and guidelines.
+Companies still need to pay attention to the material transfer zone and provide for greater separation and segmentation as well as enhanced hygiene and cleanliness requirements.

 Social Distancing Readiness in Operational Design: